 Surrounded by the majestic snow-covered mountains of the Coast Range, the abundant krill and herring of this body of glacial fed waters make Frederick Sound one of the premier places to observe feeding humpback whales who migrate here from Hawaii to feed on its super nutrient rich waters.

-This village on the Saint Lawrence, beside its confluence with the Saguenay River, was once a major fur trapping centre.
+This small town on the Saint Lawrence, beside its confluence with the Saguenay River, was once a major fur trapping centre.
 It lies inside Canada’s first marine national park, where the rich environment attracts numerous whales – including belugas – and is home to CIMM (the Centre of Marine Mammal Interpretation).

 Ten hours drive east of Quebec City, the Mingan Archipelago is a fantastic location for whale enthusiasts.
 Its estuary, the Gulf of Saint Lawrence, with its huge shoals of plankton and fish, attracts congregations of the elusive blue, minke, fin, and humpback whales, as well as the endangered beluga whale.